Cross-Tolerance: A Comprehensive Guide to Understanding Drug Interactions and Safety

 Uncertain Presence in the Drug Supply

 One of the biggest challenges with xylazine is that many people don’t know when they might be exposed to it.
-Street drugs are notorious for being unregulated and inconsistent, and xylazine is no exception.
+Illegal drugs are notorious for being unregulated and inconsistent, and xylazine is no exception.
 It’s often mixed into drugs without users’ knowledge, the amount of tranq present in opioids like fentanyl can vary significantly from one batch or dose to another, and standard drug testing methods don’t detect it.
 This increases the risk of overdose and other adverse side effects.
-It’s possible for opioid users to become addicted to xylazine8 before they even realize what they’re taking.
+It’s possible for opioid users to become addicted to xylazine9 before they even realize what they’re taking.

 Limited Reversal Options